 One possible solution to this puzzle might be conjectured by assessing where these putative early animals might have existed on the planet.
 Is it possible that the first stages of the evolution of animal life might have been confined to the deep ocean trenches?

 Throughout its turbulent history the most stable environments on the planet have been found within these trenches and it is hypothesised that life itself may have originated in or around deep sea vents.
-Even if life originated elsewhere it could still be the case that complex organisms were able to evolve in these relatively stable environments feeding on the energies and minerals that are constantly emitted from these vents and tectonic seams.
+Even if life originated elsewhere it could still be the case that complex organisms were able to evolve in these relatively stable environments -feeding on the energies and minerals that are constantly emitted from these vents.
 From here such organisms would even be able to radiate around the planet along the network of tectonically interconnected deep sea trenches.
 Over time these same organisms might have progressively advanced on the emerging continental shelves and once there be able to generate fossilized remains.
 Crucially, prior to that conjectured radiation all remains would have fallen to the deep ocean floor.

 The ocean floor is surprisingly young in geological terms (~125 Mya) due to the processes of the Deep Carbon Cycle – resulting in large portions of oceanic crust being subducted back down into the Earth’s mantle.
 Any organism that does become preserved within oceanic strata will correspondingly be subducted into the mantel.
 Speculatively the elusive pre-Cambrian organisms might have existed within these deep sea zones - evolving and adaptively radiating around the world - but have left no trace.